zapcriativo/react-native-super-alert/README.md

 ## Default alert

-##### After import Super alert in Root of application, you can call the component from any using
+##### After import Super alert in Root of application, you can call the component using the code bellow

 ![Default](https://media.giphy.com/media/FVO46g4nlC5Ys9RtFt/giphy.gif)